oduwsdl/sumgram/README.md

 For the best results, we recommend [installing and running Stanford CoreNLP Server](https://ws-dl.blogspot.com/2018/03/2018-03-04-installing-stanford-corenlp.html) for two reasons.
 First, the "pos" in `pos_glue_split_ngrams` stands for Parts Of Speech.
 This algorithm needs a Part of Speech annotator in order to "glue" split ngrams, hence the need for Stanford CoreNLP server.
 However, if you do not install Stanford CoreNLP Server, sumgram is robust enough to attempt to glue split ngrams with the second algorithm `mvg_window_glue_split_ngrams`.

 Second, as part of ranking sentences, sumgram needs to segment the sentences in the documents.
 Stanford CoreNLP's [`ssplit`](https://stanfordnlp.github.io/CoreNLP/ssplit.html) annotator splits sentences after tokenization, and exploits the decisions of the tokenizer.
 Probabilitic methods (such as `ssplit`) for segmenting sentences often outperform rule-based methods that use regular expressions to define sentence boundaries.
 If you do not install Stanford CoreNLP however, sumgram will adopt a regular expression (`[.?!][ \n]|\n+`) to mark sentence boundaries.
-This rule can be passed (```--sentence-pattern``` - command line, ```sentence_tokenizer``` - python) as an argument to sumgram.
+This rule can be passed (```--sentence-pattern``` - command line, ```sentence_pattern``` - python) as an argument to sumgram.

 ### Performance Considerations
 `pos_glue_split_ngrams` imposes additional runtime overhead on sumgram.
 You may choose to force sumgram to avoid using the ssplit annotator (implicitly switching off `pos_glue_split_ngrams`) by setting `--sentence-tokenizer=regex`.
 Please note that the command line argument `--no-pos-glue-split-ngrams` does not switch off Stanford CoreNLP's ssplit, it merely avoids the use of the `pos_glue_split_ngrams`.

-By default --no-parent-sentences is OFF, this means that the sentences that mention the top sumgrams are included in the final dictionary output of sumgram (output of get_top_ngrams()), thus increasing the size of the output.
+By default `--no-parent-sentences` is switched off, this means that the sentences that mention the top sumgrams are included in the final dictionary output of sumgram (output of `get_top_ngrams()`), thus increasing the size of the output.
 To avoid this, include the `--no-parent-sentences` option.

 ## Usage
 ### Basic usage: